NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/levels.md

 Using ``Project -> Settings``, levels can be changed to a points based strategy, where each level requires the project administrator to define an explicit point range.
 From and to points are defined with ``from`` being exclusive and ``to`` being inclusive.

 ::: tip Please Note
- Note that a project must have at least 100 total points defined before this setting can be enabled.
+ A project must have at least 100 total points defined before this setting can be enabled.
 :::

 ::: warning Empty Project and Subject